rahult017/Vendor_Management_System/README.md

     python manage.py test vendor_app.tests.test_signals

 ## API Documentation.

-To check how to use below api please refer to how_test_api in the project.
+To understand how to utilize the API mentioned below, please refer to the tutorial video titled "how_test_api"

 1.Vendor Profile Management